PTI raises funds for Namal University in Dubai

 -

-PTI raises funds for Namal University in DubaiBy Sibte ArifFebruary 15, 2017Print : National
+PTI raises funds for Namal University in DubaiBy Sibte ArifFebruary 16, 2017Print : Islamabad

 It is stated that Namal University has to pay around £400,000 to Bradford University for its affiliation or franchised fee and other charges per annum.
 She asked expatriate Pakistanis living in Middle East to support the educational institute generously.